 The photo above compares a page from the Birmingham Manuscript to the same page from a present-day Mus’haf (written copy of the Quran).
 The excellent site where I found this photo made by the author and his son to prove how perfectly aligned these two are, despite over 14 centuries having passed between them (!), also has comparison photos like this one for all four pages of the manuscript.

 This provides physical evidence suggesting that the order of surahs was also written during Prophet Mohammad’s lifetime, debunking the notion popular among non-Muslims (whose aim is often to debunk Islam) that the order itself was a human intervention.
-This idea sits well, oddly enough, with some Saudi scholars and other Muslims who view the arrangement of the Quran and the order of surahs as immaterial to the value of the text, or some of whom may prefer the status quo, claiming the order of surahs was done by later scribes, for reasons suggested below.
+This idea, oddly enough, is fine with some Saudi scholars and other Muslims who view the arrangement of the Quran and the order of surahs as immaterial to the value of the text, or some of whom may prefer the status quo, claiming the order of surahs was done by later scribes, for reasons suggested below.
 But many other scholars believe the entire Quran including its arrangement is Divinely ordained, not an artifact of human compilation or copying.

 The evidence suggests that contrary to the current dogma, perhaps Uthman the Caliph was not coming up with this order on his own, but was actually copying from a clear original.
-Or that such details as the order of surahs and sequence of the text were indicated in the original.
+And that such details as the order of surahs and sequence of the text were indicated in the original.

 Quran Preserved by Allah’s Will in the Hands of People